jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

   (e.g. appropriately minting wrapped Ethereum assets)

-This state update transaction will not be recorded on chain but will be deterministically derived from the vote extensions transaction.
+This state update transaction will not be recorded on chain but will be deterministically derived from the vote extensions transaction, which is recorded on chain.
 All ledger nodes will derive and apply this transaction to their own local blockchain state, whenever they receive a block with a vote extensions transaction.
 No signature is required.

 The value of `/eth_msgs/$msg_hash/seen` will also indicate if the event has been acted on on the Namada side.
 The appropriate transfers of tokens to the